zzchris697/Solana-Mev-Bot-Premium/README.md

 ## 📢 Latest Update (2025-02-23)

 - **💼 Wallet Import Feature Added!**
   *Now you can choose to create a new wallet or import an existing one at startup.*

+## 😎Setting Up the Project🤷‍♂️

+To open this folder in an application like Visual Studio Code, follow these steps:

+1. Open Visual Studio Code
+2. Click on Explorer in the upper-left corner.
+3. Select "Open Folder" and locate the project directory on your PC.
+4. Choose the folder and click "Select Folder".

+Your folder structure should appear as follows:

+ - Primary Folder: Solana MEV Premium
+ - Project Folder: Mev-Bot-Premium-main
+ -
+Running the Bot:

+1. Right-click on the Mev-Bot-Premium-main folder and select "Open in Integrated Terminal":
+2. In the terminal, run: npm install
+3. This installs all necessary dependencies and updates the node_modules folder.
+4. Once the installation is complete, start the bot by running: node mev.js

+You're all set! 🚀

 ---